Country _ Name

 Attitude of the country towards financial services using crypto currencies

-Local regulators are still cautious as to financing transactions based on virtual currencies.
-As indeed highlighted by the Bank of Italy, virtual currencies are not to be used in order to finance ICOs, due to their volatility, the price uncertainty and the impossibility for the regulator to fully supervise them.
-There is also regulatory pressure for firms dealing with virtual currencies to comply with anti-money laundering rules, as long as those firms are able to convert virtual currencies into state legal tender (and vice versa).
+Local regulators remain cautious about financing transactions based on virtual currencies.
+As highlighted by the Bank of Italy, virtual currencies should not be used in order to finance ICOs, due to their volatility, the price uncertainty and the impossibility for the regulator to fully supervise them.
+There is also regulatory pressure for firms dealing with virtual currencies to comply with anti-money laundering rules, particularly when those firms are able to convert.

 Legal affairs